pintonos/Local2Spotify/README.md

 # Local2Spotify

-Based on songs downloaded locally, this tool searches them on Spotify and add them to a playlist.
+Based on songs downloaded locally, this tool searches them on Spotify and adds them to newly created playlist.

 ## Setup